 When first met they resided in the Cascade Range between Mts Hood and Scott and on the W. Slope in Washington and Oregon. the Cayuse have a tradition that the Molala formerly dwelt with them s. of the Columbia r. and became segregated and driven westward in their wars with hostile tribes… a band of these Indians drove out the original inhabitants (along a creek in the Willamette Valley) and occupied their land.
 (Ferrand, Livingston, 1907 “Molala,” in Fredrick Webb Hodge, Handbook of Indians North of Mexico.
 Smithsonian Institution.
 Bureau of American ethnology.
 Bulletin 30, Page 930.)

-Ferrand, who clearly does not known much of the Molala and likely got all his information from second-hand sources, still repeats a theory of the Molalla migration west.
+Ferrand, who clearly does not know much about the Molala and likely got all his information from second-hand sources, still repeats a theory of the Molalla migration west.
 This theory persists today.
-There is no mention of the south tribe, and their association with Washington is inaccurate.
+There is no mention of the southern tribe, and their association with Washington is inaccurate.
 His suggestion that they were living within the Cascades is also inaccurate according to all known sources.

 Still, without direct evidence of the Molalla living within the Cascades, the theory continues to be repeated in source after source.
 Howard Berman uncritically repeats the idea.